hddm-devs/kabuki/README.rst

   multiple groups and multiple conditions (e.g. for testing parameter recovery).
-* Batteries included: Over time we will add more standard models to kabuki such as a model to perform Baysian ANOVA or regression analysis.
+* Batteries included: Over time we will add more standard models to kabuki such as a model to perform Bayesian ANOVA or regression analysis.

 Motivation